tencentyun/intlcloud-documents/yehe_doc/计算和容器/GPU 云服务器/产品简介/使用须知_intl_en.md

 #### 4. Configuration Adjustment
 GPU instances cannot be upgraded or downgraded.
 #### 5. Prohibition
-  - Do not use GPU instances for **traffic traversal**. , which may cause a penalty of up to service suspension, deactivation, or even repossession.
+  - Do not use GPU instances for **traffic traversal**.
+Tencent Cloud may suspend your service and repossess the resources if related behaviors are detected.
   - Do not use GPU instances to engage in **fraudulent online transactions** such as click farming (order, sales volume or advertisement) on e-commerce websites.